looker-open-source/embed-sdk/README.md

 ### Step 3 - Build and run the demo

-The following applies to SSO embed only.
 Run the following commands from the top-level embed-sdk directory.

 - `npm install`
 - `npm run server`